-The Group classifies its financial assets, with the exception of derivatives, in the following measurement categories: amortised cost; fair value through OCI - debt securities; fair value through OCI - equity securities.
+The Group classifies its financial assets, with the exception of derivatives, in the following measurement categories: amortised cost; fair value through OCI; fair value through profit or loss.

 The classification depends on the Group's business model for managing the financial assets and the contractual terms of the cash flows.
-The Group reclassifies debt securities and financial assets at amortised cost when and only when its business model for managing those assets changes.
+The Group reclassifies debt securities and financial assets measured at amortised cost when and only when its business model for managing those assets changes.

-At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
+At initial recognition, the Group measures a financial asset at its fair value excluding trade receivables at transaction price if it does not contain a significant financing component.
+In the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset are added to the fair value.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.

-Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost, less provision for impairment.
+Financial assets measured at amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 A gain or loss on a debt security that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
-Interest income from these financial assets is included in other finance income using the effective interest rate method.
-Assets at amortised cost are mainly comprised of accounts receivable, cash and cash equivalents and time accounts over three months.
+Interest income from these financial assets is included in other financial income using the effective interest rate method.
+Financial assets measured at amortised cost are mainly comprised of accounts receivable, cash and cash equivalents and time accounts over three months.

-Fair value through other comprehensive income (fair value through OCI): These are financial assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest.
-Those are initially recorded and subsequently carried at fair value.
+Financial assets measured at fair value through other comprehensive income (fair value through OCI): These are financial assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest.
+These assets are initially recorded and subsequently carried at fair value.
 Changes in the fair value are recorded in other comprehensive income, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss.
 Interest income from these financial assets is included in other financial income using the effective interest rate method.
-Fair value through other comprehensive income assets are mainly comprised of money market instruments and debt securities.
+Financial assets measured at fair value through other comprehensive income are mainly comprised of money market instruments.

-Equity instruments at fair value through other comprehensive income (fair value through OCI): These are equity investments of which an irrevocable election at initial recognition has been made, to present subsequent changes in fair value in other comprehensive income.
+Equity instruments measured at fair value through other comprehensive income (fair value through OCI): These are equity instruments measured at fair value through OCI for which an irrevocable election at initial recognition has been made, to present subsequent changes in fair value in other comprehensive income.
 Dividends are recognised as other financial income in profit or loss.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.
 When the instruments are derecognized, the cumulative amount of other comprehensive income is transferred to retained earnings.